Best Practices For Staying Safe in The Crypto Industry: Lessons From Notable Hacks.

 Consider Multi-Signature Wallets

 A multi-signature (multisig) wallet requires approval from multiple parties to authorize a transaction.
-This eliminates the single point of failure that exists with a single-signature wallet, providing enhanced security against theft.
+This eliminates a single point of failure and provides enhanced security against theft.

 Your seed phrase is the master key to your wallet.
 Store it offline in a secure, physical location, such as a safe.
-Never store it on a computer or cloud service where it could be exposed to malware or hackers.
+Never save it on a computer or in a cloud service where it could be exposed to malware.

 Monitor Your Transactions

 Regularly review your account activity.
 Most blockchains are public, allowing you to monitor transactions.
-Familiarize yourself with blockchain explorers so you can verify transaction details and spot any suspicious activity early.
+Familiarize yourself with blockchain explorers to verify transaction details and spot suspicious activity early.

 Features of a Secure Exchange Platform